Meet The Team

 M.S., CCC- SLP

-I am is a licensed Speech Language Pathologist.
-I received my Bachelor of Science in Communication Sciences & Disorders with a minor in Psychology from Elmhurst University where I continued on to receive my Master of Speech-Language Pathology where I had a research focus in Functional Communication for People with Cognitive Disorders.
+Hi!
+I am a licensed Speech Language Pathologist.
+I received my Bachelor of Science in Communication Sciences & Disorders with a minor in Psychology from Elmhurst University where I continued on to receive my Master of Speech-Language Pathology.
 I have experience evaluating and treating individuals in outpatient and private practice clinics.
 I have worked with clients with speech & language impairments, articulation difficulties, social-pragmatic language disorders, Autism spectrum disorder, Down syndrome, and developmental language delays.
-In my free time, I like be with my family and friends.
-I enjoy spending as much time as possible outside and love to take walks with my nieces and sister to new coffee and lunch spots.
+I have certifications in SOS Feeding Therapy, Beckman Oral Motor, and DIR-Floortime.
+In my free time, I enjoy spending time outside and love to take walks with my nieces and sister to new coffee and lunch spots. 🙂

 Marie